 Bodies begins with a bang, with an extremely rare 16mm screening of new wave master Susumu Hani’s endlessly inventive web of young love and seedy underworld forces.
 This screening features an introduction by Jennifer Coates.

 The script penned by avant-garde god Shuji Terayama, Nanami: The Inferno of First Love is arguably Hani’s masterpiece.
-Ostensibly a tale of boy meets girl, young goldsmith Shun falls for nude model Nanami.
+Ostensibly a tale of a boy meets girl, young goldsmith Shun falls for nude model Nanami.
 But Hani’s film spirals ever deeper into a hallucinatory howl against a society that neglects, exploits, and abuses young bodies.

 A seamless mesh of Hani’s verité style with Terayama’s experimental exuberance, expect to be stunned, troubled, and scorched by the inferno.